Funding, payments and learner fees – DQ1-2

 Qualifications delivered full-time

-We will only approve a DQ1-2 funded qualification for learner access to the Student Allowance and Student Loan Schemes if it:
+We will only approve a DQ1-2 funded qualification for learners to access the Student Allowance and Student Loan Schemes if it:

 • is delivered full-time